 Why credit scores matter

 The difference between having a poor credit score and good credit score can be thousands (sometimes hundreds of thousands) of dollars over your lifetime.

 A higher score can help you get the better rates and offers on the best credit cards, a better line of credit, and loans.
-Whether you're trying to take out a small personal loan, a private student loan, or borrow several hundred thousand dollars to purchase a home, having good credit can help you qualify for a lower interest rate, fewer fees, higher loan amount, and more favorable repayment terms.
+Whether you're trying to take out a small personal loan, a private student loan, a student card, or borrow several hundred thousand dollars to purchase a home, having good credit can help you qualify for a lower interest rate, fewer fees, higher loan amount, and more favorable repayment terms.

 Even if you never take out a loan or open a credit card, your credit can be important to your financial and personal life.

 Did you know?

 You can use your international credit history to apply for a U.S. credit card

 Credit history used to stop at the border—until now.
 Your existing international credit history could help you get credit in the United States.Learn More

 In most states, your credit history can impact your insurance rates and having poor credit can lead to paying higher auto and homeowners insurance premiums.
 Additionally, your credit may be a factor when you're applying for a job, want to rent a home, are setting up a new account with a utility or cell phone provider.